tobiforsdyke/sass-test/README.md

 sass --watch style.scss:output.css
 ```

-(this automatically converts the scss file to the css file everyt time it is saved)
+(this automatically converts the scss file to the css file every time it is saved)